davmac314/dasynq/README.md

 It also supports one-shot and periodic timers, against both a monotonic and adjustable system clock (on systems where this is possible).

-***Note:*** On macOS, a bug in the kqueue implementations means that signals, and by extension child process termination, are not reliably reported.
-See extra/macos-kqueue-bug for more information.
-The bug has been reported to Apple.

 Dasynq is fully thread-safe, allowing events to be polled and processed on any thread, unlike nearly every other event loop library (some of which are thread-safe, but require that events be polled from a single thread).